LLNL/Silo/docs/globals.md

   Nameschemes represent a backward compatibility issue that is restricted to *some* objects (e.g. multi-block objects) in a Silo file.
   Other parts of the Silo file will still remain readable by older workflows.
   An example of a Silo feature that can impact compatibility of the *whole file* is the choice of virtual file driver (VFD).
-  In some cases, a data producer can select a virtual file driver (often driven by I/O performance considerations) which can be handled in a consumer only if the consumer had been previously set up to handle it.
+  In some cases, a data producer can select a virtual file driver (often driven by I/O performance considerations) which can be handled by a data consumer only if the consumer had been previously set up to handle it.
   Any workflow involving a Silo data consumer that was not set up to handle that virtual file driver would not be able to even open the file.

   The above examples underscore a commonly encountered compatibility tradeoff in persistent storage libraries like Silo.